zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 ### THE ANCESTRAL DIMENSION

 **RECEIVING:**
 We did not create the world we inhabit.
-We received it—technologies, institutions, knowledge, ecological capital.
+We received it, technologies, institutions, knowledge, ecological capital.
 This is gift.

 **HONORING:**
 The dead have standing.
-Their sacrifices, their achievements, their wisdom—these deserve acknowledgment.
+Their sacrifices, their achievements, their wisdom, these deserve acknowledgment.

 **LEARNING:**
 Indigenous and traditional peoples often carry knowledge of planetary resonance that industrial civilization has lost.